Well, Fox News has got a story they're running right now that the majority of Americans still oppose Obamacare, and that's not going to change.

 And I don't have the date, but it was when Larry King was still alive.

-Well, uh, when he was on CNN.
+Well, when he was on CNN.

 Here's what Biden said.

-I think it's he's talking about a rock.
+I think he's talking about Iraq.

 I think it's going to be one of the great achievements of this administration.

-You're going to see a stable government Iraq.
+You're going to see a stable government, Iraq.

 I know every one of the major players in all the segments of that society.